d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Maintain separate directories for notes] See section 3.7

+[Custom sluggification to remove non-ASCII characters] See section 5.3.1

 [Sluggification of file name components] See section 5.2

 [The `denote-history-completion-in-prompts' option] See section 3.1.2

-[The denote-date-prompt-use-org-read-date option] See section 3.1.6
+[The denote-date-prompt-use-org-read-date option] See section 3.1.7

 [Points of entry] See section 3